As Venezuelans Go Hungry, The Military Is Trafficking In Food

 Now what's happened to people trying to bring evidence of this corruption to the president?

-Venezuelan right now is a very opaque place.
+Venezuela right now is a very opaque place.
 We don't have a lot of info about the internal deliberations of the government.
 There are some people in the military who clearly are upset with this situation.
 However, there are some serious entrenched interests within the military who are politically important to President Maduro.
-He is a man who is a hanging by a thread ... he does not have the popularity of his predecessor and mentor, Hugo Chavez.
+He is a man who is a hanging by a thread. ...
+He does not have the popularity of his predecessor and mentor, Hugo Chavez.
 And the military for him has become an invaluable crutch in the face of mass street protests and sinking popularity and hyperinflation, almost.

 So this is a way to keep [the military] paid, frankly.
 Is that what's going on?